 Methods of Payment

-D. Methods of Payment Cashiers are located on the second floor in the Criminal/Traffic Division to accept payment Monday - Sunday 8:00 AM to 8:00 PM, every day of the year.
+D. Methods of Payment.
+Cashiers are located on the second floor in the Criminal/Traffic Division to accept payment Monday - Sunday 8:00 AM to 11:30 PM, every day of the year.
 For payment of fines and costs on a criminal or traffic case, probation fees, and driving privilege fees, payment may be made by money order, Discover, MasterCard, VISA, attorney check, company check, or cash.
 Payment for bail may be made by cash, Discover, MasterCard, or VISA only.
 Time payments and expungements may be paid by cash, money order, Discover, MasterCard, or VISA.
+No payments may be made after the hours listed below unless you are posting bond.
+If you are posting bond then you can post with the office 24 hours a day.

 Cases Scheduled for Enforcement of a Sentence